Demand Appropriate Personal Protective Equipment for Healthcare Workers

 - “USTR: Response to Coronavirus Crisis,” Office of the United States Trade Representative; March 20, 2020

-Dear President Trump, Congress, and the Office of the United States Trade Representative,
+Dear President Biden, Congress, and the Office of the United States Trade Representative,

 Without enough personal protective equipment (PPE) to keep them safe, large numbers of healthcare workers in our nation are likely to fall ill with COVID-19.
 They may spread this highly contagious virus to other patients and workers without even knowing they have it, and those who do exhibit symptoms will be forced to receive care instead of providing it.
 They are risking their health and their lives every time they go to work without proper PPE.